 Beetle Boy is published by Chicken House in the UK and over thirty-five territories around the world including:

-Albania, Audio World English, Australia, Brazil, Bulgaria, Canada, China, Czech Republic, Denmark, Estonia, Faroe Islands, France, Georgia, Germany, Hungary, Iran, Italy, Japan, Korea, Latin America, Latvia, Lithuania, The Netherlands, New Zealand, Poland, Romania, Russia, Slovakia, Spain, South Africa, Sweden, Taiwan, Turkey, Ukraine, USA, Vietnam
+Albania, Audio World English, Australia, Brazil, Bulgaria, Canada, China, Czech Republic, Denmark, Estonia, Faroe Islands, France, Georgia, Germany, Hungary, Iran, Italy, Japan, Korea, Latin America, Latvia, Lithuania, The Netherlands, New Zealand, Poland, Romania, Russia, Serbia, Slovakia, Spain, South Africa, Sweden, Taiwan, Turkey, Ukraine, USA, Vietnam

 TV & Film rights are optioned by Nevision.

 WINNER OF THE 2017 BRANFORD BOASE AWARD FOR OUTSTANDING FIRST NOVEL FOR CHILDREN - UNITED KINGDOM

 WINNER OF THE 2017 SHEFFIELD CHILDREN'S BOOK AWARD FOR SHORTER NOVEL.

 WINNER OF THE 2017-18 GOLDEN COW BELL BOOK AWARD, VOTED FOR BY THE READERS AT SWISS INTERNATIONAL SCHOOLS

 WINNER OF THE SOUTH AFRICAN 2018 SCIENCE AND ART PRIZE FOR CORRECTNESS, ORIGINALITY AND QUALITY OF TRANSLATION OF CHILDREN'S LITERATURE INTO AFRIKAANS

 WINNER OF GOLD MEDAL (1st Place) IN THE 2018 NATIONAL CHILDREN’S BOOK AWARDS OF CHINA